Services

 Those living with IBD experience symptoms such as diarrhea, bleeding, abdominal pain and nausea, which greatly affects their day-to-day life and takes a toll on their mental health.
 By extension, the lives of their friends and family are impacted as well.
 Worse yet, the complications of IBD can be life-threatening.

-The IBD Centre of BC, located near St. Paul’s Hospital, provides care for every step of the patient journey.
-The centre offers a biweekly surgical clinic with colorectal surgeons; obstetric care including counselling on fertility, genetic diseases and prenatal issues; mental health support; nutrition counselling; and a Young Adult Clinic for patients transitioning from pediatric to adult care.
+This pillar offers a biweekly surgical clinic with colorectal surgeons, obstetric care including counselling on fertility, genetic diseases and prenatal issues, mental health support, nutrition counselling and a Young Adult Clinic for patients transitioning from pediatric to adult care.

 Pillar 5: liver disease